kubernetes/kubernetes/docs/user-guide/images.md

      - may be hosted on the [Docker Hub](https://hub.docker.com/account/signup/), or elsewhere.
      - manually configure .dockercfg on each node as described above
    - Or, run an internal private registry behind your firewall with open read access.
-     - no kubernetes configuration required
+     - no Kubernetes configuration required
    - Or, when on GCE/GKE, use the project's Google Container Registry.
      - will work better with cluster autoscaling than manual node configuration
    - Or, on a cluster where changing the node configuration is inconvenient, use `imagePullSecrets`.